-Governance factors that the Sub-Investment Manager tracks may include: (i) senior management experience and sector expertise; (ii) ownership/board experience and alignment of incentives; (iii) corporate strategy and balance sheet strategy; (iv) financial and accounting strategy & disclosure; and (v) regulatory / legal track record.
+Governance factors that the Sub-Investment Manager tracks may include: (i) compensation and incentive alignment; (ii) shareholder rights; (iii) capital structure and investment; (iv) board composition; and (v) transparent communication and internal controls.

-Engagement with management is an important component of the Portfolio's investment process, and the Sub-Investment Manager engages directly with management teams of corporate issuers through a robust ESG engagement program.
-This program is focused on inperson meetings and conference calls to understand risks, opportunities and assess good corporate governance practices of investee corporate issuers.
-The Sub-Investment Manager views this direct engagement with corporate issuers, as an important part of its investment process.
+Engagement with management is an important component of the Portfolio's investment process, and the Sub-Investment Manager engages directly with management teams of companies through a robust ESG engagement program.
+This program is focused on in-person meetings and conference calls to understand risks, opportunities and assess good corporate governance practices of investee companies.
+The Sub-Investment Manager views this direct engagement with companies, as an important part of its investment process.

 The timing of the engagement may be reactionary in certain cases, opportunistic in cases of industry events or pre-planned meetings, or proactive where time allows and without undue restrictions such as during quiet periods or M&A events that may prevent outreach actions.
-Ultimately, the Sub-Investment Manager aims to prioritise engagement that is expected, based on the Sub-Investment Manager's subjective analysis, to have a high impact on the protection of and improvement to the value of the Portfolio, be it through the advancement of actionable disclosure, understanding of risks and risk management at a corporate issuer, or through influence and action to mitigate risks (including sustainability risks) and take advantage of investment opportunities.
+Ultimately, the Sub-Investment Manager aims to prioritise engagement that is expected, based on the Sub-Investment Manager's subjective analysis, to have a high impact on the protection of and improvement to the value of the Portfolio, be it through the advancement of actionable disclosure, understanding of risks and risk management at a company, or through influence and action to mitigate risks (including sustainability risks) and take advantage of investment opportunities.